Agastheesvarar Temple, Kuzhaiyur: Structure

 The temple has no gopuram.
 An entrance with compound wall is found.
 This temple has one prakaram.
 After the entrance front mandapa is found.
 Goddess is found in the manda, facing south.
 Near to it the shrine of the presiding deity found, facing east.
 In front of the deity Nandhi and balipeeta are found.
 In the west prakara along with two Vinayakas, Agasthia is found.
 Shrines of Subramania with his consorts Valli and Deivanai, Kasi Visvanatha with Visalakshi and Bairava are found.
 Shrine of Vishnu known as Varadharaja Perumal Temple is also found in the right side.
 Kumbhabhishekham of this temple was held in July 2009.

 Location

+The temple is located 10 km from Kuthalam and 13 km from Mayiladthurai.
 In Mayiladuthurai-Komal route at Perattakudi this temple is found.
 In Kumbakonam-Porayar road, through Komal, Perattakudi can be reached.
 The temple is very near to that place.
 This is opened for devotees from 10.00 am -11.00 am and 5.00 to 6.30 pm.